J-Sarnoff/FLOAT65.jl/README.md

-### Float65
+### FLOAT65
 ```ruby
                       Jeffrey Sarnoff            2015-Dec-15
 ```

-A variant of Float64 that enfolds a two-valued state directly.
+Exports Float65, a variant of Float64 that enfolds a two-valued state directly.

 State is held within the floating point value by appropriating one bit of the exponent field.
 This offers a value that maximally interoperable with Float64